sonic-net/SONiC/doc/sonic-sub-port-intf-hld.md

     }
 },
 ```
 A key in the SUB_INTERFACE table is the name of a sub port, which consists of two sections delimited by a "." (symbol dot).
 The section before the dot is the name of the parent physical port or port channel.
 The section after the dot is the dot1q encapsulation vlan id.

+mtu of a sub port interface is inherited from its parent physical port or port channel, and is not configurable in the current design.

-mtu of a sub port interface should be no greater than that of the parent physical port or port channel.
-In the case field "mtu" is absent in the config_db.json file, a sub port interface inherits the mtu from its parent physical port or port channel.
+admin_status of a sub port interface can be either up or down.
+In the case field "admin_status" is absent in the config_db.json file, a sub port interface is set admin status up by default at its creation.

 Example configuration:
 ```
 "SUB_INTERFACE": {
     "Ethernet64.10": {
-        "mtu" : "9100"
+        "admin_status" : "up"
     },
     "Ethernet64.10|192.168.0.1/21": {},
     "Ethernet64.10|fc00::/7": {}